Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 - **Microscopes**: Information about available microscopes, including specifications, use cases, and booking procedures.
 - **Image Analysis**: Guidelines and workflows for analyzing microscopy data, including available software tools and best practices.
 - **OMERO**: Documentation on using OMERO for data storage, organization, and sharing.
-- **Publication**: Information on how to publish your microscopy data, including data repositories and metadata standards.
+- **Publications**: Information on how to publish your microscopy data, including public data repositories and metadata standards.
+As well information on how to cite the Cell Observatory in your publications.
 - **Resources**: Links to additional resources, including training materials and software tools

 ## Getting Started